 Same-Sex Domestic Violence Lawyer In Los Angeles

-As far as these cases go, I have handled many of them over the course of the last twenty-five years.
+As far as these cases go, I have handled many of them over the last twenty-five years.
 As you might guess, same-sex domestic violence cases aren't really treated any differently by Los Angeles prosecutors than any other domestic violence case.

 They are going to look at the facts of the case.
 They're going to look at what happened.
-What, if any, injuries there were.
-What, if any, danger there is to the alleged victim or anybody in the society moving forward, and then the prosecutors will make an offer to settle the case.
+What, if any, injuries were there?
+What, if any, danger is to the alleged victim or anybody in the society moving forward, and then the prosecutors will make an offer to settle the case?

 Really, what the prosecutors and judges do in domestic violence cases in Los Angeles county, they're going to look at the facts of the case, what happened, and then they're going to try and draft a resolution that protects the alleged victim, protects society, takes into account what happens in the case and attempts to set up parameters so that this will never happen again.